Skip to content

 1 / 1

-The company defines deforestation as the removal of HCV and HCS areas and specifies any deforestation and conversion past 30th June 2014 will not be accepted.
+The company defines deforestation as removal of HCV and HCS areas and specifies any deforestation or conversion past 2014 will not be accepted.

 • P